NationalSecurityAgency/qgis-latlontools-plugin/readme.md

 <div style="text-align:center"><img src="doc/toolbar.jpg" alt="Lat Lon Tools toolbar"></div>

 A number of the conversions can be accessed as field calculator functions.
+When in the ***Field Calculator*** find and expand the ***Lat Lon Tools*** menu.
+Clicking on each entry will give a description of the funciton with sample usage.

 <div style="text-align:center"><img src="doc/calculator.jpg" alt="field calculator"></div>